business administration '20 outstanding graduate

 Higher education has always been in my future; it was always a goal of mine to attend a college or university and further my education beyond high school.
 I’ve grown up and lived in the same house in Riverdale (only ten minutes away from the main campus) for almost my entire life.
 I have always called Utah my home and I wanted to stay here throughout my educational journey.
-I started with University 1105 in the summer of 2015, just after “graduating” from T.H.
+I started with FYE 1105 in the summer of 2015, just after “graduating” from T.H.
 Bell Junior High School.
-After completing Univ 1105, I knew I wanted to continue my education at Weber State University and shoot for an associate degree.
+After completing FYE 1105, I knew I wanted to continue my education at Weber State University and shoot for an associate degree.

 I graduated with my Associate of Science in General Studies approximately one month before I graduated from Bonneville High School by taking concurrent enrollment courses at Bonneville and night classes at WSU.
 Throughout my years at WSU I was a babysitter, dog walker, Door Dasher, and Program Manager at Hill Air Force Base.

 As I got closer to finishing my two-year degree, I chose to major in Business Administration for my bachelor’s degree because I knew the career opportunities/possibilities would be endless with a degree from the business world; it was diverse, broad, and at that point I still wasn’t sure what I wanted to become – I wasn’t quite set on any career path.
 After all, for the last two years I had been experimenting with a degree in General Studies and getting a taste of all the different majors/career fields and loving it!

 If I am being honest, I was never certain I had chosen the right major until I received a message from a family member about an internship at Hill Air Force Base later that year.
 I received the message in October.
 I had just started my first semester as a pure Wildcat, as I had just graduated high school 3 months prior.
 That message changed my life forever.